Building an EU AI Act Compliance Team: Roles and Responsibilities

 - You are a deployer with a small number of AI systems and limited in-house technical expertise.

-- You need specialized expertise (e.g., conformity assessment support, red-teaming) that is not cost-effective to maintain in-house.
+- You need specialised expertise (e.g., conformity assessment support, red-teaming) that is not cost-effective to maintain in-house.

 - You are in the early stages of AI adoption and need help establishing a compliance framework before investing in permanent staff.

-A hybrid approach is common and often optimal.
-Core functions such as the AI Compliance Officer and Data Governance Lead are best kept in-house, while specialized activities such as technical auditing, red-teaming, and legal analysis of novel regulatory questions can be outsourced to qualified consultants, law firms, or compliance service providers.
+A hybrid setup is the common answer, and usually the right one.
+Keep the core in-house, the AI Compliance Officer and Data Governance Lead, and send the specialised work out: technical auditing, red-teaming, and the legal analysis of genuinely novel regulatory questions go to qualified consultants, law firms, or compliance service providers.

-For a comparative review of external tools and platforms that can support your compliance program, see our analysis of the best EU AI Act compliance tools.
+For a side-by-side look at external tools and platforms that can back up your compliance programme, see our analysis of the best EU AI Act compliance tools.

 Budget Considerations